roganartu/ruff/docs/formatter.md

     ...
 ```

-Like Black, the Ruff Formatter does _not_ support extensive code style configuration; however,
+Like Black, the Ruff formatter does _not_ support extensive code style configuration; however,
 unlike Black, it _does_ support configuring the desired quote style, indent style, line endings,
 and more.
 (See: [_Configuration_](#configuration).)